yarnmengnus/tp/docs/DeveloperGuide.md

 ### Link:

-User input for the Link parameter of a Task should be verified for its validity.
+User input for the Link parameter of a Task should be verified for its validity as a URL.
 Links that are displayed in the UI should also redirect users to the specified URL upon clicking, instead of just being regular text.

 ### Visual indicators: